teriyaki-bytes/zvm.app/src/content/docs/guides/install-zvm.md

 ### AUR

-ZVM on the [Arch AUR](https://aur.archlinux.org/packages/zvm) is a community maintained package, and may be out of date.
+ZVM on the [Arch AUR](https://aur.archlinux.org/packages/zvm) is a community-maintained package, and may be out of date.